 Overview

 Information Technology BTEC is a practical course for students who wish to develop their expertise with IT and its uses.
-The Extended Certificate is a two-year course equivalent to one A Level.

 An IT BTEC is a widely accepted pathway to university, as well as teaching you the expertise and skills for IT related roles.
 It develops your abilities to learn independently, to research actively and methodically, to plan and manage time, to organise files, and to be an active member of a working group.
 All these skills are valued by universities as well as by employers.